crypto-org-chain/chain-docs/docs/chain-details/module_overview.md

 :::

 ::: tip NOTE
-Even though the denom schema is not a compulsory field, it is generally recommended for informative summary of such denom.
+Even though the denom schema is not a compulsory field, it is generally recommended to illustrate the format of NFT metadata as an informative summary of such denom.
 Moreover, a denom is non-transferable, non-editable, and non-deletable, so be mindful when issuing a denom.
 :::